A new Gaia census of OB associations within 1 kpc: Identification of OB associations within 1 kpc

-Discarding any system with a position or velocity dispersion larger than these thresholds, we obtained a final list of 57 OB associations within 1 kpc, with a total of 2232 members\footnote{We stress that this is a final list of high-confidence OB associations.
+Discarding any system with a position or velocity dispersion larger than these thresholds, we obtained a final list of 56 OB associations within 1 kpc, with a total of 2551 members\footnote{We stress that this is a final list of high-confidence OB associations.
 The 46 remaining groups could also correspond to genuine OB associations, which could have a more filamentary/elongated structure, or would need more precise data to be confirmed.
 We will also upload these rejected candidate OB associations to the CDS.}, which increases the census of OB associations within 1 kpc by a factor of 2 \citep{Wright2020}.

-We note that only $\sim$9 \% of the O- and B-type stars in the sample used belong to one of these OB associations, although this increases to $\sim$16 \% if we count the 3826 stars that were initially clustered.
+We note that only $\sim$10 \% of the O- and B-type stars in the sample used belong to one of these OB associations, although this increases to $\sim$16 \% if we count the 3859 stars that were initially clustered.
 The local surface density star formation rate ($\sum_{\rm SFR}$) derived from the OB star catalogue used was compared with the value from the star clusters catalogue from \citet{HuntReffert2023,HuntReffert2024} in \citet{QuintanaHuntParul2025}, where they concluded that a majority of stars arise from clustered environments in the local Milky Way.
 Just like \citet{Quintana2023}, the explanation for this is three-fold.
-Firstly, our sample of OB stars is dominated by late B-type stars whose lifetime can reach hundreds of Myrs \citep{Ekstrom}, and therefore have been born in a cluster or association \citep{LadaLada2003}.
-Secondly, we required a minimum of 15 OB stars to define an OB association, whereas some stellar groups (such as open clusters) could include only a handful of OB stars.
+Firstly, our sample of OB stars is dominated by late B-type stars whose lifetime can reach hundreds of Myrs \citep{Ekstrom}, longer than the typical dissolution time of stellar groups, and therefore these late B-type stars could have been born in a clustered environment before becoming field stars \citep{LadaLada2003}.
+Secondly, we required a minimum of 15 OB stars to define an OB association, whereas some stellar groups (such as open clusters, moving groups and T associations) could include only a handful of OB stars.
 Thirdly, some of these OB stars could be runaways that were ejected from their natal clusters or association: Mart\'inez Garc\'ia et al. (submitted) recently found that 3.5--6 \% of the 24,487 B-type stars identified in \citetalias{Quintana2025} are probable runaways.